California has the most gun-control laws in US. Do they work?

 California is the most regulated state in America when it comes to restricting the sale, use, and ownership of guns.
 Gun-control advocates call it the national leader, the “tip of the spear” setting the tone for other states, as Christian Heyne of the gun-control advocacy group Brady puts it.

 The Golden State also has had a series of high-profile public mass shootings in recent years – most recently, in San Jose.
-On May 26, a gunman opened fire on co-workers at the Santa Clara Valley Transit Authority, killing nine people, then taking his own life.
+On May 26, a gunman opened fire on co-workers at the Santa Clara Valley Transportation Authority, killing nine people, then taking his own life.

 Why We Wrote This